 As for Leto, he's made no secret of his disappointment over being largely cut out of Suicide Squad.
 And though his Clown Prince of Crime once seemed relegated to the past -- especially following Joaquin Phoenix's Oscar-winning turn in Joker -- it looks like he may be getting the last laugh.

-Zack Snyder's Justice League will stream on HBO Max in 2021.
+Zack Snyder's Justice League will stream on HBO Max on March 18.